 Unlike Blue Princess, this bush bears black berries (try to say that fast three times!).
 But as with all types of Ilex, you need a male and a female if you want the pleasure of a berry crop.
 You see, Ilex bushes are dioecious.

 03 of 05

-Like the Hetz cultivar described above, 'Sky Pencil' is an Ilex crenata (Japanese holly shrub).
+Like the Hetz cultivar, 'Sky Pencil' is an Ilex crenata (Japanese holly shrub).
 Also, like Hetz, it bears tiny leaves and black berries.
 But the similarities end there.

 The cultivar name of this plant gives a good indication of its signature feature.
 This is a bush that is narrow, relative to its height.
 In horticultural terms, such a plant is said to have a "columnar" plant form.
 This feature makes Sky Pencil popular in landscaping around front entries; such columnar plants effectively frame an entrance.
 Alternatively, another use for this holly shrub in foundation plantings is at the corners of a house (for a "bookend" effect).